 Prison and Detention Center Conditions

-Physical Conditions: Limited prison capacity prevented authorities from segregating juvenile offenders, with 32 offenders between the ages of 16 and 21 housed with adult prisoners.
-Nongovernmental organizations (NGOs) reported that juvenile offenders were not housed in the juvenile center.
-Female prisoners were housed in a makeshift facility while construction of a women’s prison was underway.
+Physical Conditions: Limited prison capacity prevented authorities from segregating juvenile offenders, with offenders between the ages of 16 and 21 held with adult prisoners.
+Prisoners younger than age 16 were held in a separate facility.
+Female prisoners were held in a makeshift facility while construction of a women’s prison was underway.
 The two facilities for male prisoners were near capacity throughout the year.

 d.
 Arbitrary Arrest or Detention